-structural complexity
+structural complexity.

-The FAO Deep-sea Fisheries Guidelines explain that VMEs are principally areas that contain ecosystems whose structure and function can be vulnerable to and compromised by significant adverse impacts (SAI).
-Vulnerability is related to the likelihood that a population, community, or habitat will experience substantial alteration from short-term or chronic disturbance, and the likelihood that it would recover and in what time frame.
+The FAO Deep-sea Fisheries Guidelines explain that VMEs are principally areas that contain ecosystems whose structure and function can be vulnerable to and compromised by SAIs.
+Vulnerability is related to the likelihood that a population, community or habitat will experience substantial alteration from short-term or chronic disturbance, and the likelihood that it would recover and in what time frame.
 These are, in turn, related to the characteristics of the ecosystems themselves, especially biological and structural aspects.
-SAIs compromise ecosystem integrity (i.e. ecosystem structure or function) in a manner that:
+Ecosystem integrity (i.e. ecosystem structure or function) is compromised by SAIs in a manner that: